milvus-io/bootcamp/solutions/image_similarity_search/quick_deploy/README.md

 milvusbootcamp/pic-search-webserver:1.0
 ```

-For the command in this step, `IMAGE_PATH1` specifies the path to where the images you are searching through are located.
-This location is mapped to the docker container.
+For the command in this step, `IMAGE_PATH1` specifies the path to where the images you are searching through are located, **please set it before run this docker.** This location is mapped to the docker container.

 #### 4. Run pic-search-webclient docker